In the heart of St Helier you’ll discover the story of Jersey - free entry

 Free film and exhibition (Ground Floor) in English, French and German

-Disabled visitors pay the normal admission rate and we offer free admission for up to two carers.
+Disabled visitors pay the normal admission with free admission for up to two carers.

 Café